volynvlad/pyspark/pyspark-tutorial.md

 PickleSerializer
 Serializes objects using Python’s Pickle Serializer.
 This serializer supports nearly any Python object, but may not be as fast as more specialized serializers.

+				*** Jargon of Apache Spark ***
+Job: A piece of code which reads some input from HDFS or local, performs some computation on the data and writes some output data.

+Stages: Jobs are divided into stages.
+Stages are classified as a Map or reduce stages.
+Stages are divided based on computational boundaries, all computations (operators) cannot be Updated in a single Stage.
+It happens over many stages.

+Tasks: Each stage has some tasks, one task per partition.
+One task is executed on one partition of data on one executer (machine).

+DAG: DAG stands for Directed Acyclic Graph, in the present context its a DAG of operators.

+Executor: The process responsible for executing a task

+Master: The machine on which the Driver program runs

+Slave: The machine on which the Executor program runs

+		*** Spark Components ***
+1. Spark Driver
+ - separate process to execute user applications
+ - creates SparkContext to schedule jobs execution and negotiate with cluster manager
+2. Executors
+ - run tasks scheduled by driver
+ - store computation results in memory, on disk or off-heap
+ - interact with storage systems
+3. Cluster Manager
+ - Mesos
+ - YARN
+ - Spark Standalone

+ * SparkContext
+ – represents the connection to a Spark cluster, and can be used to create RDDs, accumulators and broadcast variables on that cluster
+ * DAGScheduler
+ - computes a DAG of stages for each job and submits them to TaskScheduler detemines preferred locations for tasks (based on cache status or shuffle files locations) and finds minimum schedule to run the jobs
+ * TaskScheduler
+ – responsible for sending tasks to the cluster, running them, retrying if there are failures, and mitigating stragglers
+ * SchedulerBackend
+ - backend interface for scheduling systems that allows plugging in different implemen- tations(Mesos, YARN, Standalone, local)
+ * BlockManager
+ - provides interfaces for putting and retrieving blocks both locally and remotely into various stores (memory, disk, and off-heap)

+		*** Architecture ***

+Spark has a small code base and the system is divided in various layers.

+ - Spark creates a operator graph
+ - When the user runs an action(like collect).
+The Graph is submitted to a DAG Scheduler.
+ - DAG scheduler divides operator graph into (map and reduce) stages of tasks.
+ - A stage is comprised of tasks based on patitions of the input data.
+ - The DAG scheduler pipelines operators together to optimize the graph.
+(For example Many map operators can be scheduled in a single stage).
+This optimization is key to Sparks perfomance.
+The final result of a DAG scheduler is a set of stages.
+The stages are passed on to the Task Scheduler.
+ - The task scheduler launches tasks via cluster manager.(Spark Standalone/Yarn/Mesos)
+ - The task scheduler doesn't know abuot dependencies among stages.